getbigbytes/bigbytesdb/.github/ISSUE_TEMPLATE/10_feature_request.md

 ---
 name: Feature request
 title: 'Feature: '
-about: Suggest an idea for Bigbytes
+about: Suggest an idea for Bigbytesdb
 labels: [ "C-feature" ]
 ---